The College of Liberal Arts and Sciences policies

 If the dean recommends the suspension or expulsion of an international student, both the student and academic integrity officer should consult with the ASU International Students and Scholars Center.

-If the dean recommends that the provost suspend or expel the student from the university, the letter from the dean will state that the student may appeal the recommendation by filing a written request for review with the provost within 10 business days of the date of the letter.
+If the dean recommends that the provost suspend or expel the student from the university, the letter from the dean states that the student may appeal the recommendation by filing a written request for review with the provost within 10 business days of the date of the letter.

-If the student does not timely appeal, the provost or designee will review the dean’s recommendation and issue a final decision on suspensions or expulsions from the university.
+If the student does not timely appeal, the provost or designee reviews the dean's recommendation and issues a final decision on suspensions or expulsions from the university.

 Review and decision of a suspension or expulsion from the university

-A student may seek to have a dean’s decision reviewed by the University Academic Integrity Hearing Board only if the dean recommends that the provost suspend or expel the student from the university.
-However, a student who failed to appeal or abandoned the appeal at the Student Affairs and Grievances Committee hearing may not appeal to the University Academic Integrity Hearing Board.
+A student may seek to have a dean's decision reviewed by the University Academic Integrity Hearing Board only if the dean recommends that the provost suspend or expel the student from the university.
+However, a student who fails to appeal or who abandons the appeal at the Student Affairs and Grievances Committee hearing may not appeal to the University Academic Integrity Hearing Board.

 The appeal must be in writing and must be filed with the provost within 10 business days of the date of the dean’s decision letter.

-The provost or designee will appoint and charge a University Academic Integrity Hearing Board to conduct the hearing.
-The board will be comprised of three members; one member must be a student and one of the other members will act as chairperson.
-The hearing shall follow the procedures set forth in the Student Code of Conduct Procedures (PDF), except that the college or school will take the role of the dean of students and the provost or designee will take the role of the senior vice president for Educational Outreach and Student Services.
+The provost or designee appoints and charges a University Academic Integrity Hearing Board to conduct the hearing.
+The board comprises three members; one member must be a student, and one of the other members acts as chairperson.
+The hearing follows the procedures set forth in the Student Code of Conduct Procedures (PDF), except that the college or school takes the role of the dean of students, and the provost or designee takes the role of the senior vice president for Educational Outreach and Student Services.

 Notice of nondiscrimination